Erik1007/Alices-Restaurant/README.md

 The many to many object combining the reservation with the tables to save the reservation and reserve the table (checking for availability) created many bugs and error codes that needed to be systematically tracked down and solved.

 The favicon icon is set to appear in the browser tab for the project, to provide a symbol or icon for the user to identify the website easily on their browser, however, despite multiple attempts to create a path and test for the path to work, the icon itself has not rendered and instead provides an error code.
 Although this is not essential for the project, it is never the less on ongoing bug.
 At the last moment I decided to remove the favicon icon code as it was causing more issues while not displaying the icon; there for this will now be another concept for the next round in the future.

+The javascript controlling the inner message for the pop up modal stopped working today, so instead of leaving non fucntioning script in the project, I removed it.

 ## Deployment